-- 12. This term is used in this context for contracts where government asks a corporation, generally after a competitive procedure, to operate an asset, which may be either existing or to be constructed, during the entire contract (but this unit may sub-contract some tasks to other suppliers under its sole responsibility), while directly charging the final users.
+- 12. This term is used in this context for contracts where government asks a corporation, which may be public, generally after a competitive procedure, to operate on a long term period (frequently 30 years and more) an asset, which may be either existing or to be constructed, during the entire contract (but this unit may sub-contract some tasks to other suppliers under its sole responsibility), while directly charging the final users.
 For example a corporation might build a road or a bridge and levy tolls on vehicles using it.
-In some cases, assets may also be transferred to government at the end of the concession. - 13.
-Under these contracts the major part of the partner's revenue comes from a direct sale of services to a variety of units under fully commercial conditions (under the form of e.g. tolls, fees), but possibly with specific government requirements (sometimes compensated by government in the form of subsidies).
+Usually, the assets are transferred to government at the end of the concession which would exploit itself, directly or through a new management contract, the infrastructure, possibly for free.
+Government may also be willing to continue a similar concession scheme through a new tender process.
+Thus, the main issue here is the economic ownership of the assets (based on risks and rewards) during the contract, allocated to the concessionary (which is the most frequent case), or to government, under some conditions. - 13.
+Under these contracts the major part of the partner's revenue comes from a direct sale of goods or services to a variety of units under fully commercial conditions (under the form of e.g. tolls, fees paid by sub-contractors, etc.), but possibly with specific government requirements (sometimes compensated by government in the form of subsidies).
 It may also be the case that the price is not freely set by the private partner or agreed by the private partner and the end-users but is fixed in the bidding documents and only adjusted upon the occurrence of certain events and adjusted to inflation.
 There may also be payments from the corporation to government.
-Payments may occur initially (for example they may be described as a purchase of a related licence) or during the lifetime of the contract (royalties, specific taxes, etc.). - 14.
-A clear distinction should be drawn between concessions and Public-private partnerships (PPPs) in national accounts.
+Payments may occur initially (for example they may be described as a purchase of a related license) or during the lifetime of the contract (royalties, notably for the use of the land, specific taxes, etc.).

+- 14. A clear distinction should be drawn between concessions and Public-private partnerships (PPPs) in national accounts.
 In the context of this chapter, the term "concession" is used solely to describe such long-term contracts, in which the majority of partner's revenue comes from the final users of the service, i.e. in which government makes no regular payments to the partner or such payments do not constitute a majority of the partner's revenue.
-In contrast, in PPPs arrangements the majority of the partner's revenue under the contractual arrangement comes from government payments (e.g. shadow tolls).

-15. This chapter describes the statistical treatment of concessions, whereas the recording of PPPs is discussed in VI.5.
+In contrast, in PPPs arrangements the majority of the partner's revenue under the contractual arrangement comes from government payments (e.g. shadow tolls). - 15.
+This chapter describes the statistical treatment of concessions, whereas the recording of PPPs is discussed in VI.5.